jpillora/overseer/README.md

 [![GoDoc](https://godoc.org/github.com/jpillora/overseer?status.svg)](https://godoc.org/github.com/jpillora/overseer)

-Monitorable, gracefully restarting, self-upgrading binaries in Go (golang)

-The main goal of this project is to facilitate the creation of self-upgrading binaries which play nice with standard process managers, secondly it should expose a simple API with reasonable defaults for maximum user enjoyment.
+`overseer` is a library for creating monitorable, gracefully restarting, self-upgrading binaries in Go (golang).
+The main goal of this project is to facilitate the creation of self-upgrading binaries which play nice with standard process managers, secondly it should expose a simple API with reasonable defaults.

 :warning: *This is beta software.
-Do not use in production.
+Do not use this in production yet.
 Consider the API unstable.
 Please report any [issues](https://github.com/jpillora/overseer) you encounter.*

 ### Features